mzattera/v4j/docs/005/index.md

 Whether the differences we see in the text are the result of different "settings" used on the process or the effect of differences in the plain text possibly encoded, is still impossible to say.

-- Since no natural language presents such an inner structure, the existence of "slots" constitutes a strong objection to any attempt to propose a substitution cipher for the Voynich.
+- Since no natural language presents such an inner structure, the existence of "slots" constitutes a strong objection to any attempt to propose a simple substitution cipher for the Voynich.

   This was pointed out as early as in [TILTMAN (1967)](../biblio.md) (p.
 9 paragraph (o)), but also by [Stolfi](https://www.ic.unicamp.br/~stolfi/EXPORT/projects/voynich/00-06-07-word-grammar/) (see "Discussion and conjectures").